The Invisible Life of Eurídice Gusmão

-The Invisible Life of Eurídice Gusmão (A Vida Invisível de Eurídice Gusmão) is a 2019 internationally co-produced drama film directed by Karim Aïnouz based on the 2016 novel The Invisible Life of Eurídice Gusmão by Martha Batalha.
+The Invisible Life of Eurídice Gusmão (A Vida Invisível de Eurídice Gusmão) is a 2019 drama film directed by Brazilian director Karim Aïnouz, based on the 2016 novel The Invisible Life of Eurídice Gusmão by Martha Batalha.

-It was screened in the Un Certain Regard section at the 2019 Cannes Film Festival, where it won the top prize.
+The film had its world premiere at the Un Certain Regard section at the 2019 Cannes Film Festival, where it won the top prize.
 It was selected as the Brazilian entry for the Best International Feature Film at the 92nd Academy Awards, but it was not nominated.